redballoonsecurity/ofrak/README.md

 Such ownership verification, non-technical questions, concerns, or comments about anything other than the committed source code should be directed to [ofrak@redballoonsecurity.com](mailto:ofrak@redballoonsecurity.com).

-For more details, please see our [contributor guide](https://github.com/redballoonsecurity/ofrak/blob/master/docs/contributing.md).
+For more details, please see our [contributor guide](CONTRIBUTING.md) and the [Python development guide](docs/contributor-guide/python.md).

 ## Support